somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

 ### Abstract

  Language is seen in various forms.
+Language and representations of knowledge using Language are discussed.
+Questions about General and Particular forms are answered.
 Structure and resulting Duality are seen as fundamental.
-Questions about general and particular forms are answered.
-Relations of Language and representations of knowledge using Language are discussed.
-Entropy of Language is introduced based on degrees of freedom and Rigidity of structures.
-Calculus is reinvented as Thermodynamics to transition between Fluid and Condensed Forms of a Language.
-Notions of Approximate and Exact representation of knowledge are seen.
+Rigidity, Symmetry, Entropy and Degrees of Freedom of a Language are introduced based on Duality of structures.
+Calculus is reinvented as Phase Transformations in Thermodynamics to govern changes between Fluid and Condensed Forms of a Language.
+Notions of Approximate and Exact representation of knowledge are explored.

 ### Disclaimer